samster395/flux-tplink-smart-bulbs/README.md

 First you will need to set the bulbs IP address in the server.js, You can find this using your router or the scan command on Konsumer's tplink-lightbulb API.

 You then need to run the server.js using``` node server.js ```and go to f.lux options and set the post to this url setting in the connected lighting section to http://localhost:8080
+This could probably run off a separate computer like a Raspberry PI too.

 Seen here:
 ![screenshot](screenshot.png)